srcimon/screwbox/docs/docs/guides/dynamic-fluids/index.md

 The fluid won't be visible unless a `FluidRenderComponent` is added as well.
 The `FluidRenderComponent` supports two colors for a gradient effect but also allows specifying a single color for filling the fluid polygon.
+The `FluidPostProcessingComponent` can also add to the immersion by creating a special post processing filter that creates and under water effect.

 ## Creating waves